 Think about the area that you’d like to improve, and then look into tools that can help support you in that one area.
 I highly suggest keeping it simple; sometimes, adding too many tools can hurt more than help.
 You don’t want to overwhelm yourself with so many tools that it confuses your processes or prevents you from getting things done!
 It’s really about figuring out which tools are a slam-dunk for you and your needs.

-Alright then, without further ado… here are my 21 top time-saving tools and resources for bloggers:
+Alright then, without further ado… here are my 21 top time-saving resources and tools for busy bloggers:

 If you’ve ever forgotten a password (and who hasn’t?!), 1password is a great tool.
 I love it because it manages all your passwords and logins in one place, and you can access it from your laptop, your phone, or your tablet — it works with every device!

 Another great feature on 1password is the ability to securely share login information, so if you need someone on your team to login to one of your accounts, you can share account access without revealing your password.
 This is super helpful when you have multiple team members working on different accounts — it’s so easy to stay organized!

 We use Dropbox for EVERYTHING.
 It’s an amazing way to store all your files and make sure everyone on your team can access them from wherever they are.
 It’s also great from a security perspective — since everything is stored on Dropbox, and not your computer — and if your computer crashes, no sweat!
 You and your team will still have access to everything you need.

 Dropbox also has a host of awesome additional features, like offline access to all of your files and the ability to collaborate in real-time with your team, so now is an awesome time to add this to your tool belt.

 Just like Dropbox, Google Drive is a great place to store and share files.
 Personally, I don’t like it as much as Dropbox, but I do love the feature that allows you to live edit documents.